brianduff/piece-buffer/README.md

 [![npm version](https://badge.fury.io/js/piece-buffer.svg)](https://badge.fury.io/js/piece-buffer) [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/brianduff/piece-buffer/piece-buffer)](https://github.com/brianduff/piece-buffer/actions)

 This is a lightweight implementation of a Piece Buffer - an efficient data structure for storing and modifying text.
+This is based on, and inspired by the ideas of VSCode's [Text Buffer Implementation](https://code.visualstudio.com/blogs/2018/03/23/text-buffer-reimplementation).

+Note: this is usable, but it's an experimental side project for my own learning, not something that's intended to be necessarily used outside of other side projects.
+It still needs lots of optimization.
+Use at your own risk! :)

 ## Installation